 You can read a full tutorial and tips on how the virtual queue system works at Disney World in our in-depth guide, but here’s a quick rundown of how the system works.

-• For the 7 am opening, you can join from anywhere.
+- For the 7 am opening, you can join from anywhere.
 For Tron, you will a valid theme park ticket and Magic Kingdom reservation.
 For the 1 pm opening, you will need to join from within the park.
+For the 6 pm openings, you can join from anywhere (both for EEH and the Magic Kingdom parties).

 If this sounds familiar, this Virtual Queue procedure is exactly how it currently works for Guardians of the Galaxy at EPCOT.

-Tron Lightcycle / Run will also be available via Individual Lightning Lane
+Tron Lightcycle / Run is also available via Individual Lightning Lane

 If you strike out on the virtual queue (or want to get in a second ride on Tron in one day), your other option is to buy an Individual Lightning Lane reservation for Tron Lightcycle / Run.
 As a reminder, Individual Lightning Lane is the a la carte option that gives you access to an individual attraction, so purchasing a Lightning Lane reservation for Tron will only get you into that attraction once.